cardsforhumanity/cardsforhumanity/README.md

 Cards for Humanity
 ===========
 <h3>Brief Non-Technical Description </h3>
-<p>Cards for Humanity is a polished web version of the popular card game Cards Against Humanity.
-As much as we like receiving, when possible, we also like to give.
-Cards for Humanity allows you to donate to children in need - all while remaining as despicable and awkward as you naturally are.
+<p>Cards for Humanity is a fast-paced online version of the popular card game, Cards Against Humanity, that gives you the opportunity to donate to children in need - all while remaining as despicable and awkward as you naturally are.
 </p>